 - Meets CPSC safety standards

-- Does not convert into toddler or twin bed
+- Does not convert into a toddler or twin bed

 - Difficult to find a thicker mattress that fits